openreferral/hsds-transformer/README.md

 6. Now check the `tmp` directory for your newly created HSDS files!

 ### Using the API
+Start the API from the root of the project directory:

+`rackup -p 4567`

-Make a POST request with params: locations, organizations, services, mapping.
-Each of thse should contain a path to a CSV file and a mapping file (for mapping).
+Make a POST request with params as form data: locations, organizations, services, mapping.
+Each of these should contain a path to a CSV file and a mapping file (for mapping).

 E.g.
 ```
 curl -X POST -F "locations=/Users/gwalchmai/Dev/open_referral_transformer/spec/fixtures/input/locations.csv" -F "organizations=/Users/gwalchmai/Dev/open_referral_transformer/spec/fixtures/input/organizations.csv" -F "services=/Users/gwalchmai/Dev/open_referral_transformer/spec/fixtures/input/services.csv" -F "mapping=/Users/gwalchmai/Dev/open_referral_transformer/spec/fixtures/mapping.yaml" http://localhost:4567/transform
 ```

+The API then streams a zip file back with the properly transformed data.
+The zip is also saved locally on the API server (maybe your local env) at `data.zip` in the root directory

 ## Related Projects